cardinalby/github-action-ts-run-api/docs/run-result.md

 ### 🔹 `commands.savedState`

-Object with saved state values parsed from stdout.
+Object with saved state values (parsed both from stdout and from $GITHUB_STATE file)

 <details>
 <summary>Example</summary>